-As it relates to NuevaTel's long-lived assets, including property and equipment and license costs and other intangible assets, the impact of the pandemic to date has been relatively brief as compared to the related asset lives and thus has not resulted in events or changes in circumstances that indicate asset carrying values may not be recoverable as of March 31, 2021.
+As it relates to NuevaTel's long-lived assets, including property and equipment and license costs and other intangible assets, the impact of the pandemic to date has been relatively brief as compared to the related asset lives and thus has not resulted in events or changes in circumstances that change long-term expectations that would indicate asset carrying values may not be recoverable as of June 30, 2021.
 The recoverability of these long-lived assets is based on expected cash flows over the life of the assets as opposed to the ability to generate net income or taxable income in the near term.
-However, an ongoing or sustained impact on NuevaTel's financial performance could cause management to change its expectation with respect to NuevaTel's ability to generate long-term cash flows and thus trigger a review of long-lived assets for impairment.
-Specifically, if NuevaTel's business does not experience an improvement in key financial metrics, including revenue growth, subscriber stability and increased Segment Adjusted EBITDA over the course of fiscal year 2021, the expectation of recoverability of long-lived assets could change.
-Further, we note that while financial metrics have been significantly impacted by the pandemic, demand for telecommunication services and the importance of connectivity for the communities we serve have never been more critical.
-Management will continue to monitor financial and operational metrics over the course of fiscal year 2021 and evaluate whether facts and circumstances have changed and testing of assets for impairment is required.
-The balances of NuevaTel's long-lived assets subject to recoverability consideration are material.
+However, an ongoing or sustained impact on NuevaTel's financial performance could cause management to change its expectation with respect to NuevaTel's ability to generate long-term cash flows and may thus trigger a review of long-lived assets for impairment.
+As a result, an improvement in NuevaTel's key financial metrics over the remaining course of fiscal year 2021 will be important to the expectation of recoverability of long-lived assets.
+The improvement in sequential financial metrics, including Segment Adjusted EBITDA, that occurred in the first quarter of 2021, which was interrupted by the resurgence of COVID-19 cases in the second quarter of 2021, is expected to continue in the second half of the current year as the environment stabilizes; but, if sequential improvement in key financial metrics is not observed in the third and fourth quarters of 2021, asset recoverability may be reassessed.
+Further, we note that while financial metrics have been significantly impacted by the pandemic, demand for telecommunication services and the importance of connectivity for the communities we serve have never been more critical, thus driving the current judgement that long-term expectations are unchanged.
+Management will continue to monitor financial and operational metrics over the second half of 2021 and evaluate whether financial metrics indicate improving trends or if facts and circumstances have changed and testing of assets for impairment is required.
+As of June 30, 2021, the balances of NuevaTel's long-lived assets subject to recoverability consideration are material and include \$86.5 million of Property and equipment, net and \$55.7 million of License costs and other intangible assets, net.

-NuevaTel has been able to maintain sufficient liquidity in part due to cash management efforts since the onset of the COVID-19 pandemic, resulting in \$30.9 million of cash, cash equivalents and restricted cash at NuevaTel as of March 31, 2021.
-As an additional measure to preserve liquidity and support the ability to generate future cash flows, NuevaTel implemented workforce reductions in the fourth quarter of 2020 with related cost reductions continuing through the three months ended
+NuevaTel has been able to maintain sufficient liquidity in part due to cash management efforts since the onset of the COVID-19 pandemic, resulting in \$25.1 million of cash, cash equivalents and restricted cash as of June 30, 2021.
+As an additional measure to preserve liquidity and support the ability to generate future cash flows, NuevaTel implemented workforce reductions in the fourth quarter of 2020 with related cost reductions continuing through the six months ended June 30, 2021.

-March 31, 2021.
 Should the impact of the pandemic be sustained or longer term in nature, the Company may need to implement additional initiatives to ensure sufficient liquidity at NuevaTel.